yzfvroom/Agility-2020-Access-102-Access-Building-Blocks/docs/Lab_Guide/Lab 1/module1.rst

    :glob:

 The purpose of this lab is to configure and test a SAML Service Provider.
-It is assumed students have a basic of SAML (Security Assertion Markup Language) which defines an XML framework for creating, requesting, and exchanging authentication and authorization data among entites known as Identity Providers (IdPs) and Service Providers (SPs).
-The Lab environment will have a pre-configured IdP.
-Students will configure the various aspects of a SAML Service Provider, import and bind to a SAML Identity Provider and test SPInitiated SAML Federation.
+It is assumed students have a basic understanding of SAML (Security Assertion Markup Language) which defines an XML framework for creating, requesting, and exchanging authentication and authorization data among entites known as Identity Providers (IdPs) and Service Providers (SPs).
+The Lab environment will have a pre-configured IdP along with a Virtual Server and Access Policy.
+Student tasks consist of configuring various aspects of a SAML Service Provider, importing and binding to a SAML Identity Provider and testing SPInitiated SAML Federation.

 When you use APM as a SAML service provider, APM consumes SAML assertions (claims) and validates their trustworthiness.
 After successfully verifying